zeroecco/boundless/docs/src/market/prover_market_rfc.md

 # Boundless Market v0.2 RFC

-⭐ The goal of this document is to facilitate agreement on key aspects for a "version 0" of the prover marketplace.
-It is **not** a comprehensive protocol reference, nor does it delve into detailed discussions of features beyond the v0 scope.

----
-0️⃣ Version 0 is to be a minimal system solving a real felt need for a real customer.
----

-## Top-level Design Choices

-- Order matching and payment happen on an existing EVM chain
-- Request settlement and proof verification will occur on the same chain.

-  As opposed to having the market on an L2 observe receipt verification on L1

-- Provers are free to accept and reject work based on their own internal heuristics.

-  Once they've accepted work, there may be penalties for failing to deliver, but they must be given the opportunity to preflight (i.e. execute) the job before they do so.

-- Price discovery occurs through an auction mechanism.
-- Orders are placed via a broadcast channel.

-  In the first testnet deployment, this will be the chain's calldata.
-In the future, an off-chain option will additionally be provided.

-- Peer-to-peer communication for provers is not in scope for v0.

-  If it makes the system more efficient, it may be included in future work.
-In any case, the prover market must continue to operate even when the network is offline.

-- An aggregation tree holds an arbitrary number of statements all verified with a single proof.

-  A prover must provide a Merkle inclusion path to a verified root to complete an order.

-- Buying proofs does not require holding RISC Zero tokens.
-- STARK proofs are not posted on-chain, or to any DA solution.

-  We are actively working toward the components needed for composition with Groth16 proofs, so the primary advantage of posting STARKs publicly will be diminished.

-- Provers have a way of locking-in an opportunity to take a job.

-  Requiring provers to race for every job decreases market efficiency and drives up costs.

-- SLA contracts and callback mechanisms should not be included directly in market v0.

-  Insofar as it is required to solve a key use case, we may write limited purpose implementation as a layer on top of the market.

-- Proof requests will be paid in ETH.
-- We will not work to support cross-prover aggregation in market v0.

-## Detailed design

 ### Interaction flow

 Below is a diagram of the interaction flow assuming a user with a wallet is driving it.
 In practice, we assume that a facilitator of some sort would assist to avoid end-users needing to send transactions to both L1 and L2.